800-996-4402 Schedule a Complimentary Consultation Contact us

 Prevention

 Carpenter bees prefer bare wood, so painting and staining wood can sometimes deter them.
-However, they will sometimes attack stained or painted wood, so contact a pest control professional for assistance.
+However, this is not a guaranteed deterrent.
+The best course of action is to contact a pest control professional like RK Environmental for assistance.

 Get in touch